Minnesota Court Records

 Morrison County Property Records

 Morrison County property records, including deeds, mortgages, plats, liens, and tax assessments, are publicly accessible through the County Recorder’s Office and County Assessor.
 The county’s Geographic Information System (GIS) website provides online mapping tools and property data.
-Property records may also be obtained by visiting county offices or submitting a written request.
+Property records may also be obtained by visiting county offices or submitting a written request containing details of the property of interest and/or the owner.

 Morrison County Court Records Online